 The global energy transition will involve the accelerated deployment of energy efficiency and renewable energy technologies.
 For the most, part big tech companies have committed to achieving zero emissions from their own activities.
 But it is their work in digitalization, artificial intelligence and information systems that could be potential game-changers in creating the smarter, more flexible energy systems needed to get to net-zero emissions.

-The GBSN for Energy Transition Impact Community is pleased to convene a five-part virtual series, Powering the Energy Transition: A Tale of Two Hemispheres.
+The GBSN for Energy Transition Impact Community is pleased to convene a six-part virtual series, Powering the Energy Transition: A Tale of Two Hemispheres.
 The series will explore key elements of the energy transition journey through the global north and global south lens.
 Sessions will bridge attention to common goals with deep dives into critical nuances that differentiate the energy transition stories unfolding in different parts of the globe.More Information

 The goal of the GBSN for Energy Transition impact community is to advance knowledge on the business-related challenges and opportunities of the transition to a global sustainable energy system in line with the energy-related themes of the UN Sustainable Development Goals.
 This includes topics like:

 provide universal access to modern and sustainable energy services (especially electricity and clean cooking solutions)

 increase the global rate of improvement in energy efficiency (primary energy supply per unit of GDP)

 provide uninterrupted supply of vital energy services

 promote access to technology and investments in clean energy, particularly for developing countries.